openstack/openstack-manuals/doc/common/glossary.rst

       ip6tables to IPv6, arptables to ARP, and ebtables to Ethernet frames.
       Requires root privilege to manipulate.

-   IQN

-      iSCSI Qualified Name (IQN) is the format most commonly used for iSCSI names, which uniquely identify nodes in an iSCSI network.
+   iSCSI Qualified Name (IQN)

+      IQN is the format most commonly used for iSCSI names, which uniquely identify nodes in an iSCSI network.
       All IQNs follow the pattern iqn.yyyy-mm.domain:identifier, where 'yyyy-mm' is the year and month in which the domain was registered, 'domain' is the reversed domain name of the issuing organization, and 'identifier' is an optional string which makes each IQN under the same domain unique.
 For example, 'iqn.2015-10.org.openstack.408ae959bce1'.

-   iSCSI

-      The SCSI disk protocol tunneled within Ethernet, supported by Compute, Object Storage, and Image service.

    ISO9660